cul/cul-archives-utils/README.md

 #### Tests

 New code should  have unit tests.
 Tests are written in unittest style and run using [tox](https://tox.readthedocs.io/).
+To run the unit tests, specify the Python version using the `e` flag (see `tox.ini` for supported versions).